alexfmpe/semantic-satiation/src/Posts/002-filter.md

 In the next post we'll re-evaluate these connections to find out how the tricks used here can figure into other household classes

-A special thanks to the libraries (and respective authors/maintainers/contributors) in this area which heavily influenced both the problems and solutions in this post.
+A special thanks to libraries (well, to authors/maintainers/contributors) in this area which heavily influenced both the problems and solutions in this post.
 - [contravariant](https://hackage.haskell.org/package/contravariant)
 - [mono-traversable](https://hackage.haskell.org/package/mono-traversable)
 - [rank2classes](https://hackage.haskell.org/package/rank2classes)